Oedema & Lymphoedema Uncovered

 Easy Access Footwear

-Just a few of our range featuring front opening designs are STOKE, ORLANDO, BIARRITZ, EXMOOR, KEESTON and even fashion boot WINTON has a double zip to allow front opening.
+In addition to those mentioned earlier, our range featuring front opening designs further includes Stoke, Unite, Rory, Biarritz, Fieldfare, Redstart, Keeston, and many more.
+Even fashion boot Winton has a double zip to allow front opening.

 If you suffer from Lymphoedema then we hope that you can benefit from our wide & deep fitting footwear.
 Did you know that for our 6E, 8E or 6V width fittings you could qualify for VAT exemption?
 Just look for the link on the product page and complete the very short form and you could save 20% on the price of the product.